-Even though Jefferson reported just months before his death that his eyesight was the faculty the least impaired by age, for many years he had used eyeglasses or spectacles for reading.
-It was during his second presidential term that Jefferson placed an order with Philadelphia optician, John McAllister, which grew into a two year correspondence and resulted in spectacles designed by Jefferson to suit his specific visual needs.
+Thomas Jefferson reported, only four months before his death in July 1826, that his eyesight was the faculty least impaired by age.1 For many years, however, he had used eyeglasses or "spectacles" for reading.2 In 1806, during his second presidential term, Jefferson placed a new order for eyeglasses with Philadelphia optician, John McAllister.
+That order grew into a two-year correspondence and resulted in spectacles designed by Jefferson to suit his specific visual needs.

-McAllister completed Jefferson's order in less than two weeks but admitted that the double focus lenses had been extremely exacting due to, "the smallness of the eyes and the difficulty of getting so many pair to fit together in halves."
-Nevertheless he was able to comply with Jefferson's request in frame sizes and provided lenses in, ". . .12 pairs different focus for the double eye ...and 6 different focuses for the other."
+McAllister completed Jefferson's order within two weeks but admitted that the double focus lenses had been extremely exacting due to "the smallness of the eyes and the difficulty of getting so many pair to fitt together in halves."
+Nevertheless he was able to comply with Jefferson's request in frame sizes and provided lenses in "12 pair different focus for the double eye ... & 6 different focus for the others."7

 Jefferson's next request of McAllister presented an even greater challenge for the optician.
-Jefferson reported, "I am extremely satisfied with Dr. Franklin’s method of joining the spectacles by composing each glass of two half glasses of different magnifying powers, and those you made for me answer positively except" that in the round frames the glass would shift until the seam between the two lenses was obstructing the line of vision.
-Jefferson's solution was to keep the convenience of the double lenses but put them in the very small oval frames from his previous order.
-He knew the size could be problematic but rationalized that, "Altho these glasses are very small and consequently the half glasses uncommonly so, I am not afraid but that they will present full space enough for reading, writing, etc."
+Jefferson reported, "I am extremely satisfied with Dr. Franklin’s method of fixing the spectacles, by composing each glass of two half glasses of different magnifying powers, and those you made for me answer perfectly except" that in the round frames the glass would shift until the seam between the two lenses was obstructing the line of vision.
+Jefferson's solution was to keep the convenience of the double lenses, but to put them in the very small oval frames from his previous order.
+He knew the size could be problematic but rationalized that "altho these glasses are very small, & consequently the half glasses uncommonly so, I am not afraid but that they will present full space enough for reading, writing &c."8

-McAllister's response began, "I am fearful I should not be able to put Dble glasses in such small frames," which he quickly contradicted with, "However I have put in two pairs and hope they will please."
+McAllister's response began, "I was fearfull I should not be able to put Dble glasses in such small frames," which he quickly contradicted with, "however I have put in two pairs and hope they will please."
 He had at least partially fulfilled Jefferson's request, but in case the new spectacles did not "please," McAllister included instructions for using a small amount of glue to prevent the glass from shifting in the round frames.
-One pair of the new lenses was of a 16 inch and 20 inch focus; the other of a 12 inch and a 16 inch focus.
-By combining a focal length for reading and a focal length for intermediate vision in a single frame so condensed in size that it did not interfere with distance viewing, Jefferson had essentially achieved the benefit of trifocals.
+One pair of the new lenses was of a 16-inch and 20-inch focus; the other of a 12-inch and a 16-inch focus.9 By combining a focal length for reading and a focal length for intermediate vision in a single frame so condensed in size that it did not interfere with distance viewing, Jefferson had essentially achieved the benefit of trifocals.
 His penchant for adapting and refining ideas had extended even to his spectacles.